TheNumbat/thenumbat.github.io/cmu.md

 # Preliminary Future Schedule

 ## Spring 2021
+- 15-400: Research Practicum in Computer Science
 - 15-721: Database Systems
-- 15-400: Research Practicum in Computer Science
 - 11-485: Introduction to Deep Learning
 - 21-261: Introduction to Ordinary Differential Equations
 - 33-120: Science and Science Fiction

 ## Fall 2021
-- 15-599: Senior Research Thesis
-- 15-418: Parallel Computer Architecture and Programming
+- 15-740: Computer Architecture
 - 15-312: Foundations of Programming Languages
-- 21-469: Computational Introduction to Partial Differential Equations
+- 21-372: Partial Differential Equations and Fourier Analysis
 - 76-221: Books You Should Have Read By Now

 ## Spring 2022